 \subsection{Value as Proxy}

-While the previous subsection showed that restrictions on the \textit{demand side} allow us to use aggregate consumer demand as price proxies, we now show an example building on \citet{epple2010new} in which restrictions on the \textit{supply side} allow us to use certain values as price proxies.
+This section shows how to interpret \citet{epple2010new} through the lens of price proxies.
+Specifically, we show that average house values in a market can be used as a proxy for a missing output price.
+We use this setup as well in the empirical illustration in Appendix~\ref{app: application}.

-\citet{epple2010new} consider the production of housing in which the analyst summarizes all goods and services provided by a house per-acre (i.e., per unit of land) as a single output $\y_o$.
-The analyst does not observe housing goods and services $\y_o$, which is recognized as an important problem for the estimation of a production function for housing.
-Instead, the analyst observes total revenue of selling a house $\p_o\y_o$, where $\p_o$ is the price of housing, and the price of land $\p_l$.
-Variation in these observables is driven by market variation.\footnote{\citet{epple2010new} observes the exact value of the house and the land quantity.
-Since they assume constant returns to scale, the problem can be reformulated relative to units of land.}
+\citet{epple2010new} consider the production of housing in which all goods and services provided by a house are treated as a single output.
+The analyst observes total revenue of selling a house, and the price of land.
+Variation in these observables is driven by market variation.
+Importantly, output and its price are \textit{both} unobserved.
+Each source of unobservability is recognized as an important problem for the measurement of housing production.
+Building on \citet{epple2010new} we show how average values in a market serve as a price proxy for this missing price.

-In contrast to \citet{epple2010new}, who worked with a representative firm, we study identification in the presence of heterogeneity.
-Assume that for each $e\in E$, production of housing satisfies constant returns to scale in inputs, so that we can write
+In contrast to \citet{epple2010new}, who work with a representative firm, we study identification in the presence of heterogeneity.
+As in \citet{epple2010new} we assume constant returns to scale in land and materials, so we can write

-where $f$ is the production function per-acre and $m$ are materials per-acre used in construction.
+where $f$ is the production function per-acre, and output $y_o$ and materials $m$ are in units per acre (land).
 The production set associated with this production function is $\Y(e) =\{(\y_{o},-m):\y_{o}\leq f(m,e)\}$.
-Then the profit function per-acre is
+Firms treat land as pre-determined and choose $m$ and $y_o$.
+We work with the profit function per-acre, written as

-\citet{epple2010new} assume that $\p_m$ is the same across markets and equals 1 since $\p_m$ is unobserved.
+where $p_o$, $p_m$, and $p_l$ are prices of output, materials, and land, respectively.
+Since the price of materials is unobserved, \citet{epple2010new} assume that it is the same across markets and equals 1.
 We will make the same assumption and drop $\p_m$ from the notation.
-As a result there is no variation in $\p_m$ and we cannot use homogeneity of the profit function in all prices.
-Nonetheless, as we have explained in Section~\ref{subsec: other observables}, using Hotelling's lemma we can still leverage the intuition behind Theorem~\ref{thm: attributes and profits}.\footnote{In the notation of Section~\ref{subsec: other observables} the price of land $\p_m$ is $\p_1$.}